mineubob/Lucent/docs/rules-and-validation.md

 3. Using `!unique` validation to verify a category exists
 4. Using `nullable` to make tags optional
 5. Implementing a custom validation method (`validate_status`)
+6. Customizing error messages with parameter replacement
-6. Combining URL variables with validated form input
+7. Combining URL variables with validated form input
-7. Returning different responses based on validation outcome
+8. Returning different responses based on validation outcome

 ## Best Practices